 4 Of The Worst Foods for Weight LossBy Elisa - Jenny Craig Reviewed by Monica Ropar, Nutritionist Expert Reviewed

-While it certainly sounds healthy, pouring yourself a bowl full of granola in the morning may not be the best way to wake up.
+While it certainly sounds healthy, pouring yourself a bowl full of granola in the morning may not be the best food to eat.
 While there are various types of granola, generally, this high-calorie cereal is usually low in fiber and high in sugar and can contain up to 600 calories in just one cup.1

-Try This: Instead of filling up your breakfast bowl with granola, try enjoying a nonfat Greek yogurt sprinkled with fresh berries.
-If you want a similar crunch, sprinkle a few heart-healthy nuts, such as almonds or walnuts on top.
-The combination of protein and fiber will help you feel satisfied and may keep you from reaching for a snack shortly after breakfast.
+Try This: Instead of filling up your breakfast bowl with granola, try enjoying a nonfat Greek yogurt sprinkled with fresh berries or a small dollop of nut butter.
+If you want a similar crunch, sprinkle a few heart-healthy nuts, such as almonds or walnuts on top of your yogurt.
+The combination of protein and fiber will help you feel satisfied and may keep you from reaching for junk food shortly after breakfast.

 Another great option: Jenny Craig Cranberry Almond Cereal.
-Featuring whole grain rolled oats and served in the perfect portion, you can still enjoy a crunchy cereal without the extra calories.
+Featuring whole grain rolled oats and served in the perfect portion size, you can still enjoy a crunchy cereal without the extra calories.